hxtunq/HUST-archive/BF3706-Bioinformatics/BF3706-about.md

 ### Materials
 > [!TIP]
+> Bioinformatics is a vast and rapidly evolving field whose potential applications in the 21st century are virtually limitless.
+From sequence alignment and genome assembly to multi omics and machine learning driven analyses, its methodologies continue to expand the frontiers of biological research.

-> I recommend some additional readings to help you succeed in this course and, perhaps, gain an appreciation for the beauty of the subject.
+I recommend some additional readings to help you succeed in this course and, perhaps, gain an appreciation for the beauty of the subject.

 #### Textbooks
 1. An Introduction to Applied Bioinformatics ([available-here](http://readIAB.org))